nerdalert/cloud-bandwidth/Readme.md

 # that the polling host can connect to in order to run the client/server test.
 grafana-address: localhost
 grafana-port: 2003
+# The prefix of the stored tsdb data in graphite
+tsdb-download-prefix: bandwidth.download
+tsdb-upload-prefix: bandwidth.upload
 iperf-servers:
   - 172.17.0.3: azure
   - 172.17.0.4: digitalocean